JakeYallop/Quarer/README.md

 ![benchmark graph](./assets/timing-focused-1.png)

-See the full results - [benchmarks](./benchmarks).
+See the [full results](./benchmarks).
 Want to add get your library added to the benchmarks?
 Open an [issue](https://github.com/JakeYallop/Quarer/issues/new)!

 ## Installation
 ```bash